YashTakte/yashtakte/README.md

 # Hi, I'm Yash

-**Data Scientist @ Project 990 | MSDS @ IUB | Python, SQL, ML, AWS, NLP**
+**Data Scientist @ Project 990 | MSDS @ Indiana University Bloomington | Python, SQL, ML, AWS, NLP**

-I'm a Computer Engineering graduate and current Master's in Data Science student at Indiana University Bloomington, currently working as a Data Scientist at Project 990 and a Research Assistant at IU Indianapolis.
-Passionate about solving real-world problems through data, I specialize in building end-to-end data solutions from scalable ETL pipelines and cloud infrastructure to production ML systems, RAG pipelines, and LLM-based applications, along with interactive dashboards.
+I’m a Computer Engineering graduate and current master’s student in Data Science at Indiana University Bloomington, currently working as a Data Scientist at Project 990 and a Research Assistant at IU Indianapolis.
+I’m passionate about solving real-world problems through data and specialize in building end-to-end data solutions, from scalable ETL pipelines and cloud infrastructure to production-ready machine learning systems, RAG pipelines, LLM-based applications, and interactive dashboards.

-With hands-on experience in Python, SQL, ML/NLP, LLMs and RAG, cloud technologies (AWS, GCP), orchestration tools (Airflow, Docker), and CI/CD workflows (GitHub Actions), I enjoy transforming complex datasets into actionable insights and deploying data-driven solutions that create meaningful impact.
+With hands-on experience in Python, SQL, machine learning, NLP, LLMs and RAG, cloud technologies such as AWS and GCP, orchestration tools like Airflow and Docker, and CI/CD workflows using GitHub Actions, I enjoy transforming complex datasets into actionable insights and deploying data-driven solutions that create meaningful impact.

 ---